Are you passionate about your Olmsted Parks and looking for a way to give back?

 - Tuesday, March 15 Horticultural Techniques and Open Spaces Management

 Learn about best practices in tree planting, structural pruning, mulching, staking, and irrigation.
 Also maintaining and managing park assets in smaller parks.

 - Tuesday, March 22: Volunteer Management and Community Engagement

 Learn about how to help lead volunteer groups, educational walks and special events.
 Also how to be an ideal ambassador for the Conservancy and our “Friends” groups.

 - Tuesday, March 29: Interpretive hikes and in-park training, which follow the lecture series, will be scheduled based on group availability and local and state guidance on COVID-19 precautions.

 Once you are registered for the training, you will receive an email with Zoom details for the virtual lectures.
 Questions on the program can be directed to Matt Spalding, Director of Stewardship at email@example.com.

 TO BECOME AN OFFICIAL PARK STEWARD OF OLMSTED PARKS CONSERVANCY, VOLUNTEERS MUST:

-- Attend four virtual lectures (details below)
+- Attend four virtual lectures (details above)